aws/karpenter-provider-aws/website/content/en/preview/getting-started/_index.md

 ### Create IAM role

-To get started, create a new IAM role for the Karpenter controller
+To get started, create a new IAM role for the Karpenter controller.

 The controller will be using [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) which requires an OIDC endpoint.